I. ACTIVE MEMBERS

-B. Standing Committees of the SOCIETY shall include: Audit Committee, Awards and Honors Committee, Corporate Membership Committee, Diversity Committee, Education Committee, Election Committee, Exhibits Committee, Finance Committee, Local Arrangements Committee, Local Sections Committee, Nominations Committee, Program Committee, Publications Committee, Regular Membership Committee and Special Conferences Committee.
+B. Standing Committees of the SOCIETY shall include: Archives Committee, Audit Committee, Awards and Honors Committee, Corporate Affairs Committee, Diversity Committee, Education and Outreach Committee, Elections Committee, Ethics Committee, Finance Committee, Investment Advisory Committee, Membership-Individual Committee, Nominations Committee, Placement Committee, Planning Committee, Annual Meeting Program Committee, Publications Committee, and Special Conferences Committee.

 The President shall nominate for approval by the Board of Directors all Chairs of standing committees to serve for three-year terms.
-Unless otherwise noted, the Chair of the committee shall solicit and the President shall appoint up to three additional committee members who will each serve three (3) year non-overlapping terms that may or may not coincide with dates of appointment of the respective Chairs.
+Unless otherwise noted, the Chair of the committee shall solicit, and the President shall appoint, at least two additional committee members who will each serve three (3) year non-overlapping terms that may or may not coincide with dates of appointment of the respective Chairs.
 There are three exceptions to this: members of the Audit Committee, the Nominations Committee and the Publications Committee must be approved by the Board of Directors.

 The Chair and committee members may be reappointed.
 Dates of appointment for all Chairs and committee members shall be noted and recorded by the Secretary and summary records shall be maintained by the Executive Secretary.